 Consult with your doctor to see if any varieties of holistic medicine would benefit you.
 But in the meantime, there are many affordable ways to approach your health holistically.

-- Practice mindfulness.
 Whether this takes the form of prayer, yoga or meditation, mindfulness is an important part of holistic living.
 Take a few minutes every day to clear your mind of negativity.
-This is especially important during the extra stress brought on by the COVID-19 pandemic.
 Draw your attention to the sources that make you happy.
 Practicing mindfulness is a great way to find balance and gain new perspectives.

 There are many more ways to incorporate holistic living into your daily life.
 Be sure to ask your doctor about more options to help you stay healthy and feel your best physically and mentally.